Sim4n6/plasoWiki/Profiling.md

 ## Profiling memory usage
+The memory usage of the worker processes used by log2timeline.py can be profiled with guppy.

 ### Profiling with guppy
-Plaso supports memory profiling of the worker processes.
-To enable profiling you'll need to install guppy, version 0.1.10 or later is recommended.
+To enable profiling you'll need to install [guppy](https://pypi.python.org/pypi/guppy), version 0.1.10 or later is recommended.

 If plaso detects that guppy is available it will enable the profiling options, e.g.
 ```
-log2timeline.py --profile --profile-sample-rate=5000 plaso.db image.raw
+log2timeline.py --profile --profiling-sample-rate=5000 --profiling-type=memory plaso.dump image.raw
 ```

 This will create a #.hpy file per worker, where # is the number of the worker.